Incompetent Cervix and Pre-Term Deliveries

 - D & C procedures.

-Causes of an incompetent cervix can include the following:
+Causes of an incompetent cervix can include:

 - Exposure to diethylstilbestrol (DES), a synthetic form of the hormone estrogen, before birth also has been linked to cervical insufficiency.